arjunkhode/React-Notes/readme.md

 ```
 Everything inside the return function is JSX.
 JSX is used to write HTML making use of just JavaScript.

 Components can also be ES6 classes.
+These are called class based components.

 ```
 	class Welcome extends React.Component{